sebpiq/rhizome/README.md

 ### Web client

+#### Event: 'connected'

+This event is sent when the client successfully connected with the server.

 #### Event: 'message'

 This is the event you need to listen in order to receive messages.
 For example :